mew-mo/SUMMATIVE-02/readme.md

 #### Gulp :ski:
 Gulp was used for various different functions that greatly enhanced my production workflow:
-* **Live refresh:** Refreshes HTML, JS and CSS on save, therefore reducing time spent saving and manually refreshing the page.
+* **Live refresh:** Refreshes the HTML live page on HTML, JS and CSS save, therefore reducing time spent saving and manually refreshing the page.
 Gulp does so by simulating a live-server environment, which follows industry best practices as the application would run through a server in a real scenario.
 Being able to instantly see changes saved time and allowed me to make changes faster and more efficiently.

 * **Minifying:** Automatically minifies CSS and JS files.
 This is efficient for reducing the file-size of these pieces of code, and follows industry best practices.
 * **JS Linting:** Automatically linted my JS code on save, which saves time that would've been spent manually copying my JS onto an online linting tool and waiting for it to run.
 The results are instant and greatly increase efficiency.